-- HEATER BLOWER-Which has a 30-amp in-line fuse located behind the right access door near the heater blower motor. - HEADLAMP CIRCUITS-Are protected by a circuit breaker in the main light switch.
+- HEATER BLOWER-Which has a fusible link built into harness located behind the right access door near the heater blower relay. - HEADLAMP CIRCUITS-Are protected by a circuit breaker in the main light switch.
 An electrical overload in the light circuit will cause the lights to go on and off or in some cases to remain off.
 If this condition develops, have the wiring circuits checked immediately.